 Developing a content calendar that looks several weeks or months into the future will ensure you can keep up a consistent posting rhythm over a long period of time, and avoid the risk of scrambling for an idea on posting day or publishing something sub-par.

 What’s more, building a content calendar can help you identify patterns in the way you post on different platforms.
 This will help you maintain a certain level of variety, and help you avoid posting too much of one kind of content.
+Check out these different social media content types you can try.

 When you’re developing a content calendar for your organic social media strategy, we recommend applying an “80/20 rule” to the planned topics of your social media posts.
 By this, we mean making sure that 80% of your content focuses on topics that are informative or entertaining with no commercial aim, while the remaining 20% can focus specifically on promoting your products or service.